aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 >*Dependencies: none.*
 >*Compatible with ACE.*

 Vehicles Overhauling (VO) is a system of repair, resupply, and rearmament stations for multiplayer missions that simultaneously require resources for ground, air, and nautical vehicles, with each doctrine or resource being easily turned off or on according to the editor's needs.
 No triggering or code via Eden is needed, or even opening multiple files for script settings.
 VO prioritizes simplicity of implementation and quick changes management that the mission editor might want.
-Developed mainly for dedicated servers.

 **What to expect from this script**